yaideltg/dowser/README.md

 ## Installation

-Once you have downloaded the code, get into its directory, and grant the following scripts with execution rights if they don't have it already.
+Once you have downloaded the code, get into its directory, and grant the following scripts with execution rights if they don't already have it.
 Then execute the installation:

      chmod u+x Install bin/dowser bin/append_dowser_water bin/append_index bin/cleanup_dowser bin/dryer bin/ms2pdb
      ./Install